Dean Trantalis, Fort Lauderdale’s 1st Openly Gay Mayor, Says Homophobic Slurs Hurled At Him While At Early Voting Site

 The mayor said behavior like this does not represent people who live in Fort Lauderdale.

 “If you can’t be respectable, honorable people, you need to take your dog and pony show somewhere else.
-That’s not who we are,” he said.
+That’s not who we are,” Trantalis said.

+As for that paintball attack, if you have any information that can help investigators find the guys responsible, give Broward Crime Stoppers a call at (954) 493-TIPS.

 You must log in to post a comment.